 This case illustrates how scrutinized every statement made by a criminal Defendant can be.
 Subtle language, all taken in context, can be the difference between a statement being kept or thrown out.
 Sadly, appellate courts have almost required criminal defendants to become legal experts, making sure they use just precisely the right language, just to invoke their time honored constitutional rights.

 If you are facing a trial for an arrest or criminal charge, you want a criminal law attorney on your side when dealing with law enforcement.
-The criminal defense attorneys of Brassel, Alexander & Rice, LLC have extensive experience protecting the constitutional rights of criminal defendants.
-If you or someone you know was charged with a crime in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The criminal defense attorneys of Brassel Alexander, LLC have extensive experience protecting the constitutional rights of criminal defendants.
+If you or someone you know was charged with a crime in Maryland, contact the attorneys of Brassel Alexander, LLC today.